MariaKritou/movies-shop/README.md

 I used the vanilla bootstrap library V.5

 RUNNING PROJECT:
-To run the rpoject you just use "yarn start"
+To run the rpoject you just use "yarn start" <br>
 My api key is allready in the env file so no configuration is needed.